return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/gvt/vgpu_c.rst

 -----------

 This function is called when user wants to reset a virtual GPU through device model reset or GT reset.
-The caller should hold the gvt lock.
+The caller should hold the vgpu lock.

 vGPU Device Model Level Reset (DMLR) simulates the PCI level reset to reset the whole vGPU to default state as when it is created.
 This vGPU function